notusedusername/free-pizza-bot/README.md

 Add a name to the checklist of the channel.
 If a winner found, then the user, who added it, will be @mentioned on the channel where this command was used.
-A name can be watched on a channel by more users, and also on more channel The listed names will be periodically checked on the pizza sites.
+A name can be watched on a channel by more users, and also on more channel The listed names will be periodically checked on the pizza(/gyros) sites.

 #### Scheduled checks